 M.A.: University of Pennsylvania, City and Regional Planning

 B.A.: Cornell, Asian Studies, Anthropology, and Linguistics

-WGS 101: Window on Women’s and Gender Studies
+WGS 101: Window on Women’s, Gender, and Sexuality Studies

 Japanese architecture and planning

 - “Building Meiji Tokyo: Urban Growth in the Popular Imagination,” Journal of Popular Culture, Vol. 31.2, Fall 1997.

 - “From Life to Film: Using Japanese Films in Literature Courses,” Southeast Review of Asian Studies, Vol. XIX, 1997.

 - Book Review.
 “Darrell Davis, Picturing Japaneseness Monumental Style, National Identity, Japanese Film.”Journal of Asian History, v.
 31, pp. 196-7, 1997.